fluidecho/kurunt/README.md

 	// newStream: input, worker, [stores], [tags], [access_hosts], (callback function). kurunt.newStream('tcp', 'myworker', use_stores, tags, [], function(stream) {

 		// can now form and send my message into the stream.
-There are lots of ways you can [input data](http://docs.kurunt.com/Input_Data). var mymessage = {};
+There are lots of ways you can input data: http://docs.kurunt.com/Input_Data. var mymessage = {};
 		mymessage.hello = 'world';
 		mymessage.num = 101;